 Taste the rainbow

-These activities can be done over a few days or a week to expose children to new foods, whilst working on various learning outcomes.
+These activities can be done over a few days or a week whilst working on other learning outcomes.

-It is aimed at 2-4 year olds, but you can tailor all the activities to suit the children in your care, and whatever equipment you have on hand in your service.
+It is aimed at 2-4 year old children.
+You can tailor all activities to suit the children in your care.

 This activity has 3 parts: